 - Poor coordination: If multiple inverters or parks use similar fast-reactive controls (eg droop response, virtual inertia), they may reinforce each other’s actions and create a positive feedback loop

-Not only do can inverters create grid voltage oscillations they can also amplify existing oscillations.
+Not only can inverters create grid voltage oscillations they can also amplify existing oscillations.
 This is actually more common than them creating oscillations in the first place.
 If a grid is already oscillating due to a disturbance such as a sudden large generator or interconnector trip, inverters can:

 - Misinterpret voltage/frequency swings, causing over- or under-reaction